-At less than 100 USD, you get a high quality, durable, long-lasting mechanical timepiece that is built to a high-quality by one of the most well-known brands in the world.
+For less than 100 USD, you get a high-quality, durable, long-lasting mechanical timepiece from one of the most well-known brands in the world.
 Sounds really attractive, doesn’t it?

 Millions of pieces of the Seiko 5 SNK809 automatic watch have been manufactured over the years, and it is easy to see why it is so popular.
 What’s more, the watch has been in production for a long time, and it is also easy to understand why Seiko has been in no rush in discontinuing the model.
 After all, why change a winning concept?

 For its price, the Seiko SNK809 is one of the best choices among automatic watches out there, but what is it that makes it so great?
 In this post, we are reviewing and looking closer at the watch.